-If internalformat is one of the specific RGTC formats described in table 3.14, the compressed image data is stored using one of the RGTC compressed texture image encodings (see appendix C.1) The RGTC texture compression algorithm supports only two-dimensional images without borders.
-If internalformat is an RGTC format, CompressedTexImage1D will generate an INVALID_ENUM error; CompressedTexImage2D will generate an INVALID_OPERATION error if border is non-zero or target is TEXTURE_RECTANGLE; and CompressedTexImage3D will generate an INVALID_OPERATION error if border is non-zero or target is not TEXTURE_2D_ARRAY.
+If internalformat is one of the specific RGTC formats described in table 3.14, the compressed image data is stored using the corresponding RGTC texture image encoding (see appendix C).
+The RGTC texture compression algorithm supports only two-dimensional images without borders.
+If internalformat is an RGTC format, CompressedTexImage1D will generate an INVALID_ENUM error; CompressedTexImage2D will generate an INVALID_OPERATION error if border is non-zero or target is TEXTURE_RECTANGLE; and CompressedTexImage3D will generate an INVALID_OPERATION error if border is non-zero or target is not TEXTURE-2D_ARRAY.